avanikawa/docs_haptik/docs/other/support.md

  </table>

- > Note: Once Haptik Support Team receives the ticket with all the details, they would validate the severity and the resolution would depend on priority decided by the team.

 ## Access the guides and tutorials

 If you don't like calling or emailing people and want to try and find answers yourself, we have a very comprehensive documentation.
 If you run into technical issues while using Haptik, you can access our guides and tutorials for self-guided instructions and troubleshooting tips.
 These issues could be of varied types from product usage, to technical support to other things.